 Mobile Choice: Clients with limited mobility due to age, health and/or disability may have the option to have their food delivered to their home.
 If you or someone you know is in need of this service, please contact us or ask at intake.

-Produce Distribution: Valley Outreach provides fresh produce monthly at our various pop-up distribution sites, including Oak-Land Junior High and (new!)
-Bayport.
+Produce Distribution: Valley Outreach provides fresh produce monthly at our various pop-up distribution sites, including Oak-Land Middle School and Bayport at Perro Park.
 With produce from our partners, we offer a variety of fresh vegetables, fruits, and bread to those in need.

 We have been feeding families since 1983.
 The Valley Outreach Food Shelf offers a choice model where clients shop for their specific needs, honoring individual, family and cultural preferences while offering fresh produce and a variety of healthier food options.
 Additionally, we provide weekend Snack Packs to students eligible for free and reduced lunch during the school week, helping to alleviate hunger over the weekend, and Mobile Choice, a home delivery service for those unable to visit our site.